 And by the way, there's even a documentary you may want to watch on Netflix one day about it or somewhere on Showtime or somewhere.

-Anyway, days after they closed the investigation into Hillary Clinton's user use of a private email server.
+Anyway, days after they closed the investigation into Hillary Clinton's use of a private email server, well, slow down.

 Let me transcribe that.

-Anyway, so if the peace goes on, then the expected general is going to report on all of the corrupt goings on and happenings in this.
+Anyway, so if the piece goes on, and the Inspector General is going to report on all of the corrupt goings on and happenings in this.

 Anyway, agents, this is how they defend the actions.